TEDxTUM/TEDx-YTT/README.md

 10. Use LookerStudio to set up a Dashboard.

+# Dependencies

+The script relies on the following Python libraries and modules:

+- `base64`: For encoding and decoding data.
+- `datetime`: For working with date and time.
+- `os` and `sys`: For system-related operations.
+- `pandas`: For data manipulation and storage.
+- `google-cloud` libraries: For interacting with Google Cloud services, including Google Cloud Storage and BigQuery.
+- `googleapiclient.discovery`: For accessing the YouTube Data API.
+- `io.StringIO`: For reading and writing strings as file-like objects.
+- `pandas_gbq`: For working with Google BigQuery.

 # Contributing
 If you want to contribute to the improvement of TEDx-YTT, please have a look [here](../CONTRIBUTING.md)